interaction-lab/PyLips/docs/source/tutorials/conversation.rst

     '''

-Next, we define the actors in the scene, and set their appearances and voices.
+Next, we define the actors in the scene and set their appearances and voices.
 This can be extended to different numbers of characters, and different appearances and voices can be set for each character.
 You may change the voices based on the available voices on your system.